Zhu Changxun: Succession dispute

-In 1586, the Wanli Emperor decreed that Zhu's mother should be given the title of Imperial Noble Consort.
-However, this met with much opposition, as the mother of the emperor's eldest son was only referred to as Consort.
-The emperor's actions were perceived as the precursor to declaring Zhu heir apparent, instead of his elder brother, Zhu Changluo.
-The emperor's advisers argued that, if Zheng were to be made Imperial Noble Consort, then the emperor should simultaneously elevate Gong to Noble Consort.
-Over the next decade, advisers also attempted to persuade the emperor that abandoning the tradition of primogeniture had made Zheng the object of anger and disgust, not only in the court, but also across the country.
+In 1586, the Wanli Emperor decreed that Lady Zheng should be given the title of Imperial Noble Consort.
+However, this met with much opposition since Lady Wang, the mother of the emperor's eldest son, only held the rank of Consort.
+The emperor's actions were perceived as the precursor to declaring Zhu Changxun heir apparent, instead of his elder brother, Zhu Changluo.
+The emperor's advisers argued that, if Lady Zheng were to be made Imperial Noble Consort, then the emperor should simultaneously elevate Lady Wang to Noble Consort.
+Over the next decade, advisers also attempted to persuade the emperor that abandoning the tradition of primogeniture had made Lady Zheng the object of anger and disgust, not only in the court, but also across the country.

 Finally, the emperor declared his eldest son heir apparent in 1601 and gave Zhu Changxun the title Prince of Fu.
-However, Zhu was not made to leave the imperial court in keeping with tradition until 1614, when he moved his household to Luoyang.
+However, Zhu Changxun was not made to leave the imperial court in keeping with tradition until 1614, when he moved his household to Luoyang.